 Dr Lisa Tompson is a Senior Lecturer at the New Zealand Institute for Security and Crime Science at the University of Waikato.
 She was awarded her MSc. and Ph.D. in Crime Science from University College London (UCL).

-Lisa has taught introductory courses on security and crime science, criminology and criminal justice, and intermediate courses in crime mapping and situational crime prevention.
+Lisa has taught introductory courses on security and crime science, criminology and criminal justice, and intermediate courses in environmental criminology, crime mapping and situational crime prevention.